 While owning a small business can be a rewarding experience, it certainly isn’t an easy path to take.
+Data breaches are on the rise, and no organisation is safe.
+At data breach law firm Keller Lenkner UK, expert data breach lawyers help clients make successful data breach claims across a huge range of sectors.
 The odds against the longevity of a small business are staggering:

 - 20 percent of small businesses fail in their first year,

 - 30 percent fail in their second year,

 - 50 percent, a full half of small business fail within five years, and